easybiblabs/oauth2-client-php/docs/client-credentials-grant.md

     private function setUpOAuth()
     {
-        // your application's settings for the OAuth provider
+        // your application's settings for the OAuth2 provider
         $clientConfig = new ClientConfig([
             'client_id' => 'client_123',
             'client_password' => 'password_456',
         ]);

-        // the OAuth provider's settings
+        // the OAuth2 provider's settings
         $serverConfig = new ServerConfig([
             'token_endpoint' => '/oauth/token',
         ]);